kasztaniaki/IO2019-server/README.md

     Create your Conda environment with command:
         conda env create -f environment.yml

-    To activate enviroment in terminal type:
+    To activate environment in terminal type:
-        conda activate IO2019
+        conda activate IO2019-server #macOS
+        source activate IO2019-server #linux

+    *Remember to activate your environment every time!*

+PyCharm:
+    While configuring PyCharm project remeber to set your environment as conda Your interpreter should be the same as your environment interpreter

+To run app:
+    python app.py

+To run tests:
+    py.test